Helenus Milmo: Personal life

 His grandson Chuka Umunna has been a British Member of Parliament.
-His other grandchildren include journalists Cahal and Daniel Milmo, and Marc, investment banker and Director at finnCap.
+His other grandchildren include journalists Cahal and Daniel Milmo, and Marc, an investment banker and Director at finnCap.

-Joan Milmo died in 1978, aged 71, from undisclosed causes.
-Helenus Milmo's second marriage, in 1980, was to Mrs Anne Brand the widow of Francis Bernard Brand.
+Joan Milmo died in 1978, aged 71.
+Milmo's second marriage, in 1980, was to Mrs Anne Brand, the widow of Francis Bernard Brand.
 Mrs Brand was born Anne Gilmore O'Connell, the daughter of Maurice William O'Connell.
 Anne, Lady Milmo (born 27 May 1907 – died 28 November 2003) died at age 96.

-Sir Helenus Milmo died in 1988 in Chichester, West Sussex, six days after his 80th birthday.
+Sir Helenus Milmo died in 1988 in Chichester, West Sussex.